open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 - Counter, a synchronous instrument that supports non-negative increments
 - Asynchronous Counter, an asynchronous instrument which supports non-negative increments
-- Histogram, a synchronous instrument which supports arbitrary values that are statistically meaningful, such as histograms, summaries, or percentile
+- Histogram, a synchronous instrument that supports arbitrary values that are statistically meaningful, such as histograms, summaries, or percentile
 - Asynchronous Gauge, an asynchronous instrument that supports non-additive values, such as room temperature